Rural Housing Resources

 Weatherization Assistance Program: U.S. Department of Energy program which aims to correct the disproportionate energy burden faced by low-income Americans.
 Includes information on who's qualified for the program, services offered and the outcomes of weatherization in low-income housing.

 Rebuilding Together: Rebuilding Together is a national volunteer organization that works in partnership with communities to rehabilitate housing, particularly for low-income elderly or disabled homeowners.
-They can be reached at 1-800-4-REHAB-9.
+Find your local affiliate.

 Manufactured Housing Resources